xxyzzzq/quex/quex/code_base/analyzer/struct/README.txt

 derived from 'QUEX_NAME(ByteLoader)' may then be used as input to the aforementioned constructor.

-Depending on the conversion codec name, a BufferFiller object is constructed.
+Depending on the conversion codec name, a LexatomLoader object is constructed.
-If the CodecName = 0, no conversion is applied and the 'BufferFiller_Plain' is used.
-Else, the default conversion library is used to construct a 'BufferFiller_Converter'.
-If a dedicated BufferFiller is required, for example, if the raw buffer size needs to be manually configured, then the constructor for level (4) needs to be called with an object derived from 'BufferFiller'.
+If the CodecName = 0, no conversion is applied and the 'LexatomLoader_Plain' is used.
+Else, the default conversion library is used to construct a 'LexatomLoader_Converter'.
+If a dedicated LexatomLoader is required, for example, if the raw buffer size needs to be manually configured, then the constructor for level (4) needs to be called with an object derived from 'LexatomLoader'.

-    X(BufferFiller*);
+    X(LexatomLoader*);

 A dedicated buffer filler can be constructed by

-    QUEX_INLINE X_BufferFiller*
+    QUEX_INLINE X_LexatomLoader*
-    X_BufferFiller_new(byte_loader,
+    X_LexatomLoader_new(byte_loader,
                        QUEX_NAME(Converter)* (*converters_new)(void),
                        CodecName,
                        TranslationBufferSize,